garymarkfuller/warboel/Magic.md

-# Magic system ideas and notes
+# Magic system

-## Ideas

 - Magic exists in the animals and plants of the land.
-Soaking specific woods in the blood of certain animals can generate artifacts that confer powers when touching the skin.
-This has resulted in the use of wooden jewellery and armour by warriors to increase their strength, speed, and agility.
-It also means that wands are commonly used by magic users.
+- By soaking specific woods in the blood of certain animals or the fruits of certain plants magic users can generate artifacts that confer powers when touching the skin.

-## Notes
+- Magically enhanced wooden jewellery and armour is used by warriors to increase their strength, speed, and agility.
+- Wands and staffs are commonly used by magic users as the physical manifestations of magic must be channeled via treated wooden objects.
+- Only evil magic users use the blood of sentient beings.
+- Good magic users often use fruits rather than animal blood.
+- Magic users are those who can create wooden magical artifacts and cause external physical manifestations.
+- Anyone can benefit from the enhancements conferred by being in contact with a magical artiact.

-- Magical travel between the two planets is only possible once every 640 days when they are in perfect alignment.
+- Magical travel between the two planets is possible once every 640 days when they are in perfect alignment.